 Power Flow Diagram of Induction Motor explains the input given to the motor, the losses occurring and the output of the motor.
 The input power given to an Induction motor is in the form of three-phase voltage and currents.
-It is given by the equation shown below.

 Where, cosϕi is the input power factor